 - If you’re searching for a service, such as a GP or a counsellor, search through a relevant professional website rather than a general search engine like Google.
 For example:

-- for talking therapies, such as counselling, try the British Association for Counselling and Psychotherapy website.
+- for talking therapies, such as counselling, try the British Association for Counselling and Psychotherapy website or COSCA in Scotland.

 Things to check